Whether you’re an eye make-up newbie or an experienced artist, there are always new tips, tricks, and techniques to learn.

-Using a dab of highlighter in the inner corners of your eyes will help make them pop – our favourite is the Lisa Armstrong Gleam Supreme Highlighter.
+Using a dab of highlighter in the inner corners of your eyes will help make them pop – our favourite is the Sunset Beats Glow On Highlighter.

 You could also cover up any dark circles underneath your eyes and use a lengthening mascara and winged eyeliner to give the appearance of bigger eyes.
 Conceal your dark circles with the True Colour Under Eye Brightening Illuminator, then use eyelash curlers to lengthen your lashes before applying your mascara – you’re welcome.

 How can I apply eye make-up to hooded eyes?

 With hooded eyes, you’ll want to try and make the visible part of your eyelid look as large as possible.
 Using lighter shades of eyeshadow on the centre of your eyelid will help create the illusion of bigger, wider eyes.
 Give the lighter shades in the All Nudes Eyeshadow Palette a go!

 What can I use as an eyeshadow primer?

 Some like to use concealer as an eyeshadow primer.
 Others prefer to moisturise and apply a light layer of translucent powder over the top of their lids before layering on their eyeshadow.
 The easiest way to prime your eyes is using an eyeshadow primer like the mark.
 MagiX Shadow Attract Eye Primer.
 For more mature make-up wearers who may have ageing skin, the Anew Skin Anti-ageing Transforming Serum Infused Primer helps minimise the appearance of fine lines and wrinkles around the eyes.

 Can you use a face primer as an eye primer?